Damian Lillard NBA Preview vs. the Pacers

-Damian Lillard's Milwaukee Bucks take on the Indiana Pacers at 5:00 PM ET on Thursday.
+The Milwaukee Bucks, with Damian Lillard, face off versus the Indiana Pacers at 8:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.